NOTE THIS IS EXPERIMENTAL FOR NOW

 | 3 | 4 | -0.730 |

-However, this was still effectively single level, normal data.
-We can
+However, this was still effectively single level, Gaussian data.
+We

 intercept only multilevel model, which is used to generate matching